RENE COZIC

 All I know is that he is noted to have died in the Jules de Laminne list (released 1938!) and he must have suffered a natural death, that is, he was not killed in a crash nor was he a victim of service in WWI.

 In the picture above, René is seen sitting in his Voisin Racer.
-It is missing the bowtop hight rudders!
+It is missing the bowtop high rudders!
 I guess this was to minimize lift, so it wouldn't fly.
 It was surely a flight-school plane which was used for ground rolling as a part of flight education..When the hight rudders were replaced, the plane could fly.
 Admittedly a minor detail, but September 1910 was about a month and a half before he got his license!

 Cozic died on May 3, 1925